Bihar govt approves change in prohibition law | Law-Order

 - India

-The authorities can now release vehicles carrying liquor after payment of either 10 percent of the insured value of the vehicle or Rs five lakh as penalty by the legal owner after consulting the judicial authority, additional chief secretary S Siddharth said.
+The authorities can now release vehicles transporting liquor after payment of either 10 per cent of the insured value of the vehicle or Rs 5 lakh after consulting the judicial authorities, Additional Chief Secretary S Siddharth said.

-The modified section will be notified soon by the government department concerned after completing mandatory formalities, he said.
+The modified section will be notified soon by the government after completing mandatory formalities, Siddharth said.

-The owner of a vehicle seized in Bihar for carrying liquor is at present is at present required to pay 50 percent of its insured value for its release after the Court's permission.
+At present, the owner of a vehicle seized in Bihar for transporting liquor is required to pay 50 per cent of its insured value for the release with court's permission.

-The proposal for the amendment was mooted at the cabinet meeting by the prohibition, excise and registration department (excise).
+The proposal for the amendment was placed before the cabinet by the Prohibition, Excise and Registration Department.

-"The vehicle can only be released after due permission from the competent court.
-An appeal in this regard will have to be made before the district magistrate concerned," he added.
+''The vehicles can only be released after due permission from the competent court.
+An appeal in this regard will have to be made before the district magistrate concerned,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)